The Weakest Link (British game show): Daytime editions

-The final daytime episode (2012)
+Final daytime episode (2012)

 The 1,693rd episode was titled "You are The Weakest Link - Goodbye" and aired on BBC One on 31 March 2012.
 Filming for the final original edition took place on 11 December 2011.
-The ending of the show was the only special part to the last edition.
+The ending of the show was the only atypical part to the last edition.

-A normal daytime edition of the show was made, with some of Anne's favourite contestants from over the years taking part, and with no audience present during filming or changes to the money tree (see above).
-The first round of questions was notably different and was mainly about Weakest Link and the host, Anne Robinson.
+A normal daytime edition of the show was made, with some of Robinson's favourite contestants from over the years taking part, and with no audience present during filming or changes to the money tree (see above).
+The first round of questions was notably different and was mainly about the Weakest Link and Robinson.
 The last question asked was "If the Roman numeral 'X' is halved, the result can be represented by which other Roman numeral?", the answer being "V".
 The last UK winner was Archie Bland, the editor of The Independent newspaper's Saturday edition, who won £2,090.

 A short montage of clips from the show was shown at the end of the game.
-After saying goodbye, all of the lights turned off with Anne being the only person left in the studio.
-The programme was eventually replaced by the Alexander Armstrong-fronted Pointless as the big BBC teatime quiz (it had aired on BBC Two for some years previously).
+After saying goodbye, all of the lights turned off with Robinson being the only person left in the studio.
+The programme was eventually replaced by the Alexander Armstrong-fronted Pointless as the big BBC teatime quiz, which had previously aired on BBC Two since 2009.